designstem/projects/waste/index.md

 #### 4.

 Cut the taped sheets into shorter parts.
-Tape those shorter part on top of each other.
+Tape these shorter parts on top of each other.

 ---